 I’ve worked with child psychologists and other pediatric specialists who suggest that kids (and adults too) tend to learn in “3’s” meaning they absorb, assimilate and incorporate lessons into their lives when they’re exposed to the information and have to work through it three times.
 For example, if you were to drive somewhere new without a nav system, and you had to concentrate using a physical map and feel your way, once you’d done it three times, you ‘d be more likely to remember it, then if you used your nav, and didn’t have to think about each turn.
 This curriculum is like that map but the journey is one of self-awareness that has three core components:

-Contemplation question inspired by a pull quote from the live presentation-I excerpt a quote from the presentation, typically a section that addresses a specific theme like exclusion or the difference between tattling and telling, and form a question based on that pull quote.
+- Contemplation question inspired by a pull quote from the live presentation-I excerpt a quote from the presentation, typically a section that addresses a specific theme like inclusion or the difference between tattling and telling, and form a question based on that pull quote.
 Each student will have to answer the question in writing.

-Activity that reinforces the theme-I’ve designed some to be completed in school, while others will be activities for parents to do with their kids at home.
+- Activity that reinforces the theme—-I’ve designed some to be completed in school, while others will be activities for parents to do with their kids at home.
 The goal of each exercise is to deepen the student’s grasp of the featured theme and help them connect it to their own life or behavior.

-Academic connector-I’ve also included academic tasks that tie in the theme to what students are learning in class.
-They range from homework assignments, written essays and class presentations to live discussion questions, multi-media projects and creative communications tools.
+- Academic connector—-I’ve also included academic tasks that tie in the theme to what students are learning in class.
+They range from homework assignments, written essays and class presentations to live discussion questions, multimedia projects and creative communications tools.
 The tasks will be spread across different core classes and give students an opportunity to combine individual expression with an intellectual exploration of the theme.

-Dissemination and Implementation of Curriculum:
+Dissemination and Implementation of Curriculum